cberner/raptorq/RFC6330_ERRATA.md

 after the end of the first phase.
 This follows from errata 9 & 10 which guarantee that the third and fifth phases can be performed using this record, and the fact that the second and fourth phases only operate on the U section of A (the columns after i).
+12) To improve performance the connected components of the graph for the "r = 2" selection step of the first phase should be calculated once, and the connected components stored.
+The connected components can then be updated whenever a new row with 2 ones is created or deleted, during the first phase.